Illinois Urologic Health Surgeons

 Benign prostatic hyperplasia (BPH) is prostate enlargement that causes urologic symptoms.
 It’s common among men over 50 and grows even more common with age.
 If you’re suffering from BPH symptoms like straining to urinate or trouble controlling urination, there’s an expert urology team ready to help.
-Steve Y. Chung, MD, the expert urologist at Illinois Urologic Health Surgeons in Dixon and Spring Valley outside of Sterling, Illinois, offers the most advanced minimally invasive treatments available for BPH today.
+Steve Y. Chung, MD, the expert urologist at Illinois Urologic Health Surgeons in Dixon and Peru serving outside of Sterling, Illinois and the Illinois Valley, offers the most advanced minimally invasive treatments available for BPH today.
 Use the online scheduler, or call the office today.

 BPH is a condition that happens when your prostate grows larger and obstructs your urethra.
 Eventually, your prostate can grow enough to block your urethra, making it extremely difficult to urinate normally.

 In addition to the urethra blockage, BPH causes bladder thickening, eventually followed by bladder weakening.
 This can leave you unable to fully empty the bladder, which is called urinary retention.